pezekiel007/printf/README.md

 # Printf Team Project.
+This project is more about understanding how the c programming print function works and replicating its behaviour.

-by Abdulazeez ibrahim and Wariboko Ezekiel
+### by Abdulazeez ibrahim and Wariboko Ezekiel